 The most common place for malignant tumors to grow is on the spleen, but they can grow anywhere there are blood vessels and spread to other major organs.
 Since you can’t see them, you and perhaps your dog won’t know cancer exists until things have progressed to the point of no return.
 If tumors are isolated to the spleen and haven’t burst, the spleen can be removed, which may buy your dog some time but not usually more than a month.
 And, chemotherapy might be recommended to extend life a few months beyond that hopefully.
 It’s a no-win situation.

 I should have known he was at risk for this cancer, given his history of cutaneous hemangiomas.
 Hemangiomas are the benign form of hemangiosarcoma.
 I had not linked the two, and it’s a probably good thing because I would have obsessed over his every ailment even more than I already did.

 Cutaneous hemangiomas are likely (but they’re not sure) caused by the sun.
 They look like blood blisters.
 He has one on his cheek in this photo.

 Cutaneous hemangiomas grew on him quickly and in all sizes, even though we kept him out of the sun and covered him in dog-safe sunscreen when he was in the sun for walks and short outings.
 They ranged from light red to nearly black.
 Four months before he died, a rather large one appeared on his leg that had grown to the size of a grape.
-Our surgeon wasn’t worried, and we always sent the suspicious looking ones to the lab.
-It was lasered off.
+Our surgeon wasn’t worried, and we always sent the suspicious-looking ones to the lab.
+The rest were lasered off.